 A large muddy blowdown about 2 miles in is the toughest trail obstacle, though easy to navigate with some care.
 Once over it, the miles ticked by quickly as the trail gained little elevation, weaving in and out of canyons and staying consistently smooth.
 With a lightweight pack I was nimble and moving fast!
 It was a dream!

 Water and creek crossings on the trail were running strong but most had logs or rocks that made it easy to keep my feet dry.
-There is definitely no shortage of water on this hike in early season!
+There is no shortage of water on this hike in early season!

 I stopped ever so often to photograph flowers, which weren’t really widespread, but just present in astounding varieties.
 I’m not sure I’ve ever seen so many different flowers in one area before!

-A few camps along the trail were all empty, including the large camp at the Canyon Creek suspension bridge just shy of the 7 mile mark.
+Camps along the trail were all empty, including the large camp at the Canyon Creek suspension bridge just shy of the 7 mile mark.
 I figured if I’d see someone, it would be here, but there wasn’t a tent or a soul in sight.
 There was; however, what looked to be some recent bear damage to one of the bridge pilings, so I made sure my bear spray was handy.

 About a half mile after crossing the bridge I reached the PCT junction.
 The next two miles north would lead me to the turnoff to Image Lake and Miner’s Ridge.
 As I continued, I got a little spooked.
 I was nearly 10 miles into a pretty remote area and there was absolutely no one around.
 Even solo hiking the JMT had its moments of quiet but this was probably the most remote experience I’d ever had!